 I also wanted to create an edible garden along the other end of the fence, as I had plenty of sunshine in this one spot.

 There was one problem, though – a lack of soil in which to create this garden.

 My solution?
 Install a trio of Woolly Pockets along the fence!

-In these pockets I planted chives, alpine strawberries, ‘Icterina’ dwarf golden sage, dwarf tomatoes (‘Windowbox’ variety), red peppers, parsley and thyme.
+In these pockets I planted chives, alpine strawberries, ‘Icterina’ dwarf golden sage, dwarf ‘Windowbox’ tomatoes, red peppers, parsley, and thyme.

 I must say, I’m thrilled with my woolly pocket garden!

-Since my daughter’s room also faces the fence, she wanted to add a few special touches of her own.
+Since my daughter’s bedroom window looks out onto this fence, she wanted to add a few special touches of her own.

 Along this fence we also placed small birdhouses and an old fence post from our previous home.

 It’s little touches like these that really help to personalize your garden, making it truly one-of-a-kind.

 Having all the bedroom windows face this narrow side yard brings up an important aspect of garden design, which is referred to as inside-out design.